List of steak dishes

 This is a list of steak dishes.
 Steak is generally a cut of beef sliced perpendicular to the muscle fibers, or of fish cut perpendicular to the spine.
 Meat steaks are usually grilled, pan-fried, or broiled, while fish steaks may also be baked.

-Meat cooked in sauce, such as steak and kidney pie, or minced meat formed into a steak shape, such as Salisbury steak and hamburger steak may also be referred to as steak.
+Meat cooked in sauce, such as steak and kidney pie, or minced meat formed into a steak shape, such as Salisbury steak and hamburger steak, may also be referred to as "steak".

 Beef

 Beefsteak is a flat cut of beef, usually cut perpendicular to the muscle fibers.
 Beefsteaks are usually grilled, pan-fried, or broiled.
 The more tender cuts from the loin and rib are cooked quickly, using dry heat, and served whole.
-Less tender cuts from the chuck or round are cooked with moist heat or are mechanically tenderized (e.g. cube steak).
+Less tender cuts from the chuck or round are cooked with moist heat or are mechanically tenderized (for example, cube steak).